Research

 Implementing Anti-Racism Educational Resources into the Classroom

-A pilot study was conducted to test the use-value of the educational videos within the Anti-Racist Pedagogy project.
-A sample of faculty and their students were recruited from Concordia University, Mcgill University, Vanier, Dawson and John Abbot Colleges in Montreal, Quebec.
-The faculty reflected on their experiences integrating the educational videos into their class.
-The findings from this study are being used to deepen practitioner knowledge on the rolling question: How can antiracism educational videos of lived experiences be integrated into the classroom?
+A pilot study was conducted to evaluate the effectiveness of educational videos developed for the Anti-Racist Pedagogy Project.
+Faculty and students from Concordia University, McGill University, Vanier College, Dawson College, and John Abbott College in Montreal, Quebec, participated.
+Faculty provided feedback on their experiences incorporating these videos into their teaching.
+The findings are contributing to a growing body of knowledge addressing the question: *How can antiracism educational videos featuring lived experiences be effectively integrated into the classroom?*